pirelaurent/p5_animationFramework/chap0-basicObjects.md

 *see sketches/ 2-cupOfCoke//sketch.js*
 Notice that the obj model (which results in a *p5.Geometry*) will be shared by all instances.The same for texture image.
 #### for debug
-Some messages are thrown at the debug level on console to follow what happens for the two object's construction through the hierarchy config replacement:
+Some messages are thrown at the debug level on console to follow what happens for the two object's construction through the hierarchical config replacement:
 <img src = "./img/forDoc/verboseSample.png" width = "400"></img>
 ### Use of literals in a class hierarchy
 To understand what is under the hood in the previous examples, especially with default config and inheritance, goto **chap1-Literals**